 Ennio Morricone, The Sound Of The American West, Dies At 91

 The iconic score to The Good, the Bad and the Ugly: This is the sound of the American West, at least filtered through the ears of an Italian — specifically, composer Ennio Morricone.
-He was a giant in the world of film scores, who wrote the music for more than 500 movies.
+He was a giant in the world of film scores who wrote the music for more than 500 movies.

+Morricone died Monday in Rome at the age of 91.
+The Italian cultural ministry confirmed his death in a statement that called him "a musician of refined skill who with his melodies has been able to excite and make the whole world dream."

 When Morricone wrote a score for a Western, he used sneaky tricks to make those evocative sounds, like whistles, animal calls, creaks, gunshots and groans.
 And his most famous sound?